Codes and Frequencies

 Comparability — Yemen [top]

 The 2006 Yemen sample relied on definitions from the 2004 census, which distinguished between urban and rural Enumeration Areas.
+The 2022 Yemen sample also relied on a 2014 update of the 2004 census.
 Urban EA's were identified as having high population densities, located within cities, neighborhoods, or blocks with at least 130 households.
 All other areas were considered rural.

 Universe